liamromanis101/Snecky/README.md

 * SNMP versions 1 and 2c.
 SNMPv3 support not completed.
 * STP

+Snecky has been converted to Python 3 and testing using Phython version 3.8.3.

 TODO:
  shit loads
- convert to Python3 as Python 2.7 is no longer supported.

  Usage:

- python snecky.py
+ sudo python3 snecky.py